BlueMorning/MusicStore_app_with_Ruby_Sinatra_plsql/README.md

-# A music store application with Ruby/Sinatra and PL/SQL
+# A music store application with Ruby/Sinatra and PL/SQL.
+One-Week project from scratch.

 ## This application aims at helping the manager of a music store to perform :
 - CRUD operations on genres of music